automotiveMastermind/condo/docs/shades/ruby-locate.md

 group: shades
 ---

-Locates the ruby, gem and bundler command line utility available on the current path.
+Locates the ruby, gem and bundler command line utilities available on the current path.

 ## Contents